 - Make sure your lashes aren’t SO long that they will bump into your goggles.
 Your technician will have a variety of length options, so there’s no need to cut them yourself (PLEASE DON’T).
 Discuss with them that you need to be able to wear these with goggles, as they are ESSENTIAL to seeing while caught in the inevitable dust storms.

-- If you need to sleep in complete darkness like I do, find an eye mask that has structured room for eyelashes.
+- If you need to sleep in complete darkness as I do, find an eye mask that has structured room for eyelashes.
 These will protect your investment from getting smooshed/broken if you’re the type to flail an arm over your eyes to block sunlight.

 Option #2: Lash lift/tint

-- I’ve had lash lifts and they’re great!
+- I’ve had lash lifts and they’re great.
 They’re basically a perm for your eyelashes (sounds scary, right?).
 Your lashes will stay curled perfectly upwards, like some kind of Disney character, for 3 months.
 Swoon.
-If you’re the type to rely on an eyelash curler, you will want to pinch yourself!
+If you’re the type to rely on an eyelash curler, you will want to pinch yourself.

 - The one drawback to only using this that if you have thin lashes, you’ll likely still want the volume that mascara offers.
 Mascara + lift in normal circumstances is AMAZE, but if you don’t want to mess with makeup, the lift alone may not be enough for you.

 - If you go the lash lift/tint route, bring mascara in the event that you desire a bolder look.
 Just in case!

 - If you need a lash tint as well (if you’re like Invisi-Eyes over here), so MAKE SURE TO ASK them to dye your bottom lashes too, prior to treatment!
 Often lash lift+tint includes service only for the upper lashes, which leaves you with no visible lower lashes.
 Request that they include the bottom lashes for the tint beforehand, and you’ll be set.

 - Cheap, relatively easy